adamnfish/pebble-meeting-mode/README.md

 using the SDK, or via the `pbw` files that are available in the Releases section of this repository.

-This watchface (as well as the other things I've developed for the Pebble) will be available in the Pebble appstore soon.

 ## Issues / contact

 If you find any problems or generally have any questions or